Praqma/DAME/Readme.md

-# Docker Arcade Machine Emulator
+# Dockerized Arcade Machine Emulator

 A Docker container with a GUI that does something fun.